awhitefox/BP-NoApartmentsHiding/README.md

 A plugin to deny players hide in apartments if they are wanted criminals.
 You can customize plugin's messages and maximum wanted level to enter an apartment.
-- Config file can be fould in "Plugins" folder.
+- Config file can be fould in "Plugins" folder after first server start

 ## Installation